ChristophSchmidl/books/README.md

 # Books to read before I die

 This is just a list of books that I found on my various journeys through the internet and found interesting.
+I have to say that most of the books are either time management or computer science related.
+So be warned!
 The books are split up into different categories and each book is prefixed by a to-do macro to indicate if I already read the book or still have to.
 If I'm in the middle of reading a certain book then there will probably be a little note attached which serves me as a bookmark or some notes about the book which I found interesting enough to write down separately.